HariRangarajan-Solace/aws-modernization-workshop-base/content/8_ModuleSix/_index.md

 The following is a simple architecture.
 S3 bucket and OpenSearch Serverless are already set up by CloudFormation template.
 What we will do in this section is:

-1. Configure Lambda function, that ingest data to OpenSearch in real time
+1. Configure Lambda function, that ingest data to OpenSearch, to be indexed in real time
 2. Set up visualization in OpenSearch Dashboard